An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Further Details on Cryptography and Security

-The error function relates its input and output in a way that cannot be expressed with additive, multiplicative or exponential equations.
+\paragraph{Approximating the error function.} The error function relates its input and output in a way that cannot be expressed with additive, multiplicative or exponential equations.
 We therefore approximate $\hbox{erf}$ using a converging series.
 In particular, we will rely on the series

-As argued in \cite{Chevillard2014ComputationOT}, this series has two major advantages.
-First, it only involves additions and multiplications, while other known series converging to $\hbox{erf}(x)$ often include factors such as $\exp (-x^2/2)$ which would require additional evaluations and proofs.
+As argued by \cite{chevillard:inria-00261360}, this series has two major advantages.
+First, it only involves additions and multiplications, while other known series converging to $\hbox{erf}(x)$ often include multiple $\exp (-x^2/2)$ factors which would require additional evaluations and proofs.
 Second, it is an alternating series, which means we can determine more easily in advance how many terms we need to evaluate to achieve a given precision.

 Nevertheless, Equation \eqref{eq:erf.series} converges slowly for large $x$.
 It is more efficient to prove either that

 as for $\hbox{erfc}(x)=1-\hbox{erf}(x)$ there exist good approximations requiring only a few terms for large $x$.
 An example is the asymptotic expansion